Genusbiz/docs/developers/defining-the-application-model/object-class-property/modify-an-object-class-property/general-settings.md

 **Data Binding**

-<span style="FONT-WEIGHT: normal">The data binding defines the connection between the property and the RDBMS column.
+The data binding defines the connection between the property and the RDBMS column.
 The data flow can go from the RDBMS column to the property, for example when data are changed by Live Update, and/or from the property to the RDBMS column, for example when the content of a property is changed by a user.
 Unbound properties are not connected to an RDBMS column, and data must flow from/to the property through other means, like data calculations, rules, tasks etc.

 *   **Unbound**.
 There is no connection to an RDBMS column.
 Data is not retrieved or persisted directly, but the data flow must be defined specifically in each case.
 *   **One-Way Bound**.
 Changes in the data only flows from the RDBMS column to the property.
 This type of binding is appropriate for data which are read-only.